nehasm/Spring-boot-Rest-Api/README.md

 The APIs builds over the https://www.kaggle.com/ronidas39/zomato-india-data-set zomato Kaggle dataset.
 With the rest implementation, it needs processing to get data from a CSV file into MySQL database.
 Spring batch framework helps in chuck-based processing with multi-threads.
+This repository is helpful for new developers to quick start with spring boot rest development.

 Implementation involves: